phoebe-project/phoebe2-ui/README.md

 npm run package:all
 ```

-will package PHOEBE2-UI for all systems.
+will package PHOEBE2-UI for all systems and also create appropriate archives.

 These commands will create a directory for each distribution type in the `dist` directory (not under version-control).